OasisLMF/OasisPlatform/kubernetes/charts/README.md

 oasis UI, oasis API, Prometheus, Alert manager and Grafana.
 To enable it we need to bind the ingress to 2 fake hostnames and if you run this locally you can fake them and have them redirected to localhost.

-Default hostnames are ui.oasis.local and api.oasis.local.
+Default hostnames are `ui.oasis.local` and `api.oasis.local`.
 You can change them by customizing your deployments.

 **Add hostnames on linux:**